 The Woodruff School maintains three computer clusters for student use.
 The General Use Computing Cluster is in Room 2104 of MRDC.
 This cluster is accessible with your buzz card 24/7.
 Staffed hours are posted outside the door.
 All Woodruff School students should be programmed for access.
-If you are not, see the staff in MRDC, Room 2210 or send an e-mail to facilities@me.gatech.edu.
+If you are not, send an e-mail to facilities@me.gatech.edu.
 A list of the software available in the computer lab can be found at: